Man killed in Kansas City found in a Kansas backyard 112 miles away

-ARCADIA, KS (KCTV) -- The body of a man who went missing from Midtown Kansas City has been found in the Kansas backyard of a man who then immediately went on the run.
+ARCADIA, KS (KCTV/KSMO) -- The body of a man who went missing from Midtown Kansas City has been found in the Kansas backyard of a man who then immediately went on the run.

 Investigators believe 33-year-old Derrick Yule was killed near West 44th Street and Main Street in Kansas City, MO, on Jan.
 8. His body was found Jan.
 13 in Arcadia, KS, near South Kansas Street and East Vine Street, after Crawford County Sheriff's deputies received a tip that they could find a body there.